 The pipeline: Testers

-In addition, automation takes over most of the work that testers used to do, freeing them up for other tasks.
-Now, they will be teaching developers, reviewing their tests, communicating with admins on infrastructure, and handling the more complicated test cases.
-In other words, the work becomes much less routine.
-For instance, if the execution of your automated test suite is not integrated properly into the pipeline, handling flaky tests is pure hell.
-In a supposedly automated process, you'll be spending hours sifting through test failures manually, figuring out what went wrong in each case.
+For instance, if the execution of your automated test suite is not properly integrated into the pipeline, handling flaky tests is pure hell.
+In a supposedly automated process, you'll spend hours manually sifting through test failures, figuring out what went wrong in each case.
 All of this can be avoided with TestOps.

 The pipeline: Developers